ianare/django-memcache-admin/README.rst

 * Show a server's statistics.
 * Show a server's slabs.
 * Flush the cluster.
+* Compatible with default admin and Bootstrap.

 ...more to come!

-This module is still in *alpha status*: more testing is needed, and changes can be made without regard to backwards compatibility.
+This module is still in *beta status*: more testing is needed.

 Install